About Us

 All people are equal in value and worth, yet one of the main things we share in common and can learn from is that we are each different.
 Every person matters, and how we treat each other should reflect love and kindness.

-• Photo of Lauren Taylor, CRC, LPC-A
+• Photo of Lauren Taylor, CRC, LPC

-Lauren Taylor, CRC, LPC-A
+Lauren Taylor, CRC, LPC

 Hi there!
-My name is Lauren and I am a Licensed Professional Counselor Associate (LPC-A) and a Certified Rehabilitation Counselor (CRC).
+My name is Lauren and I am a Licensed Professional Counselor and a Certified Rehabilitation Counselor (CRC).
 I received my Master’s degree from the University of North Texas in Rehabilitation Counseling.
 Both my educational background and my personal life have well-equipped me to work with people from a holistic approach through a CBT and REBT technique lens.
 I specialize in working with people with disabilities and therefore tend to work from a Feminist Theory viewpoint as it emphasizes diversity and self-empowerment.
 I have 3 years of experience working at the University of North Texas as an ENGAGE program coordinator where I work with students who are neurodivergent to achieve their social, personal, academic, and vocational goals.
 I also work for a non-profit in Dallas called To Be Like Me where I have worked alongside other LEADers with various disabilities to educate today's youth and communities about disability.
 In addition to my professional history, I was born with a physical disability called Muscular Dystrophy and have used a power chair since the age of 3.
 I like to say I just live my life on wheels!
 My life’s mission has always been to become a mental health counselor with a disability for people with disabilities, as well as for anyone seeking a therapist who will meet them where they are and grow together.
 I’m looking forward to meeting and working with you!

 • Photo of Licensed Professional Counselor Associate Justine Lasley